flutter/website/src/docs/development/packages-and-plugins/using-packages.md

 {{site.alert.secondary}}
-  **What is the difference between a Flutter package and a plugin?** Actually, a plugin is a _type_ of package&mdash;the full designation is "plugin package", which is generally shortened to "plugin".
+  **What is the difference between a Flutter package and a plugin?** Actually, a plugin is a _type_ of package&mdash;the full designation is _plugin package_, which is generally shortened to _plugin_.

   **Packages**
   : A package contains shared and reusable code and includes a list of